 Addiction Counsellor (AC)

-These counsellors possess both college and university degrees and are the primary clinical contact for residential clients on a daily basis.
+These counsellors possess both college and university degrees and are the primary clinical contact for live-in clients on a daily basis.
 ACs lead group programming, model and teach life skills and engage in crisis management.
 Furthermore, these counsellors oversee contingency management and support individualized goal attainment through the strategic use of ACRA procedures.

 Assertive Continuing Care (ACC) Counsellor

 ACCs possess both college and university degrees (Master’s level) and are responsible for supporting clients and families in the critical aftercare phase of programming.
 These mobile outreach team members assertively work to engage clients in a timely manner so to reduce the risk of relapse and maximize appropriate service linkages in the community.
-In addition to case management and advocacy, ACCs are also tasked with conducting GAIN assessments upon residential treatment admission and as part of program evaluation within our Continuous Quality Improvement process.
+In addition to case management and advocacy, ACCs are also tasked with conducting GAIN assessments upon live-in treatment admission and as part of program evaluation within our Continuous Quality Improvement process.

 Family Therapist (FT)